dpi-tta-lessons/issues-branching-kanban/content.md

 ### Creating and Linking Issues

-1. Go to the "Issues" tab in your repository.
+1. Go to the **Issues** tab in your repository.
 2. Create a new issue, for example, "Set up development environment".
-3. In the issue, link it to your project by clicking the wheel icon in the "Projects" section and selecting "Development Workflow" and the "To do" column.
+3. In the issue, link it to your project by clicking the wheel icon in the **Projects** section, filter projects and search for the project you would like to link, and change the status.

 ### Moving Issues Across Columns